Popov-Lab-UNC/DELi/docs/enumerator.rst

 Initialization from JSON
 -----------------------

-The DELEnumerator can be initialized from a JSON file that defines the reaction workflow, building blocks, and optional scaffold:
+Like with the command-line interface, the DELEnumerator can be initialized from a JSON file that defines the reaction workflow, building blocks, and optional scaffold:

 .. code-block:: python